STEENBURG LAKE

 Gilmour, Ontario, Canada

-• The SLCA Board of Directors is an elected team of volunteers in the following roles.
-If you are interested in joining the team please contact inquiries@steenburglake.ca.
+The SLCA Board of Directors (8-12) are volunteers elected by the Membership to manage, or supervise the management of, the affairs of the corporation.
+Director Roles may vary from time to time.
+If you are interested in joining the team please contact inquiries@steenburglake.ca

 President